-Our team has just released our annual security planning guide: “2016 Planning Guide for Security and Risk Management.”
-Every GTP customer should go and read it!
+Our team has just released our annual security planning guide: “2017 Planning Guide for Security and Risk Management.”
+Every Gartner GTP customer should go and read it!

-- “Increasing the use of detection and response capabilities is still gaining importance as attackers are finding gaps in, and ways around, preventative controls. ”
+- “Increasing the use of detection and response capabilities is still gaining importance as attackers are finding gaps in, and inevitable ways around, strongly implemented preventive controls.”

 - Security Planning Guide for 2015

 - Security Planning Guide for 2012